hestiacp/hestiacp/docs/docs/reference/cli.md

 v-delete-database-host pgsql localhost
 ```

-This function for deleting the database host from hestia configuration.
+This function for deleting the database host from devcp configuration.
 It will
 be deleted if there are no databases created on it only.

 ## v-delete-database-temp-user